And it’s Indian Style with Curried Chickpeas:

 My vegan barley salad is healthy and great for your body.
 Check out the nutrition facts.
 By the way, this salad is not a side dish.
 It is actually a main dish in my honest opinion.
 I prepared this with a whole bunch of other dishes, thinking it to be eaten as a side.
 However, we were so full after eating this, we couldn’t eat anything.
 High fiber, you see!

-If taking as a meal, serve the half of the salad with 2 tbsp of dressing or more.
+If taking as a meal, serve the half of the salad with 2 tablespoon of dressing or more.

 Don’t get alarmed by the total carb of 55g per one serving of this vegan barley salad.
 This is great if you taking as a meal, and out of those 55g, 11.8g is dietary fiber and only 7.6g is sugar.
 And 10.2g protein, yes!
 Happy Dance!If you are a meat eater, go add some grilled meat to this dressing, and your protein intake will bump up.
 In that instance, you may have to reduce the vegan barley salad serving size too.
 That’s because, it is really heavy as a meal.

 Vegan Barley Salad with Spicy Turmeric Dressing

 - 1 cup Barley, pearled, cooked